severell/severell-docs/src/main/resources/content/docs/index.md

 There are two ways to install Severell.
 You can use our native CLI tool or you can use the Maven archetype command.

 #### CLI Tool
 First, you need to download the Severell CLI tool.
-You can download the binary over here [Severell CLI](https://github.com/mitchdennett/severell-cli/releases/download/0.0.1-alpha.1/severell-cli)
+You can download the binary over here [Severell CLI](https://github.com/severell/severell-cli/releases/tag/0.0.1-alpha.2)
 .
-It has only been tested on MacOS right now.
+Choose the right one for your operating system.
+Once downloaded rename the file to `severell-cli`.

+##### MacOS
+You'll need to make the program executable run `chmod 550 severell-cli`.
+You will also need to right-click and open it before trying to run it in your terminal.
+This is to get MacOS to trust the program.

+##### Linux
+You'll need to make the program executable run `chmod 550 severell-cli`

-Make sure you place the Severell CLI executable somehere on your `$PATH` so that is can be located by your system.
+Make sure you place the Severell CLI executable somewhere on your `$PATH` so that is can be located by your system.
 Some common locations
 include:

 * macOS/Linux: `/usr/local/bin`
-* Windows: `Not Working Right Now`

 Once installed, run `severell-cli` to make sure you have installed it correctly.
 If installed correctly you should see the following
 output: